Dima-Bulavenko/spa-booking/README.md

 ## Unit testing

 Unit testing was performed by using built-in python library [unittest](https://docs.python.org/3/library/unittest.html).
-To run tests navigate to rood directory of the project and use commands:
+To run tests navigate to root directory of the project and use commands:

 Windows: